Had the pleasure of working on this for Light Grey Art Labs SWARM exhibition and I had a lot of fun working on it!

 The bat in this illustration is a Brown long-eared bat, or Plecotus auritus, and they are fascinating little things.
 Considering their size they are remarkable hunters, and their diet consists mainly of earwigs, spiders, beetles, flies and moths.
 However, unlike other bat's these guys don't just use echolocation to hunt.
 Some time ago some moths developed a sensitivity to echolocation, and were able to avoid becoming dinner.
 In response, these bats developed better hearing which resulted in those adorably oversized ears.
 Whether they use this hearing exclusively or in combination with echo-location and sight is still under study.
 Unfortunately, the population in the UK has been falling steadily since 1999 and more research is needed to understand why.

-Sarah is a freelance concept artist in the games industry.
-She lives in Scotland with her favourite human & puppy.
-She has worked in the games industry for over 8 years and has worked for company's like Activision, Moon studios, Microsoft's Lionhead and more.
-In her own time she loves drawing bones, castles and animals but her favourite is birds
+Freelance concept artist in the games industry.
+I live in Scotland with my favourite human & puppy.
+Worked for company's like Activision, Moon studios, Microsoft's Lionhead and more.

 This is a gallery-quality giclée art print on 100% cotton rag archival paper, printed with archival inks.
 Each art print is listed by sheet size and features a minimum one-inch border.